lagoproject/onedataSim/README.md

 2. Executing on a multi-processor server

-If you count on an standalone server for computing or a virtual machine instantiated with enough procesors memory and disk, you only need add the "-j <procs>" param to enable multi-processing:
+If you count on an standalone server for computing or a virtual machine instantiated with enough procesors memory and disk, you only need add the **-j \<procs\>** param to enable multi-processing:

 ```
 sudo docker run --privileged  -e  ONECLIENT_ACCESS_TOKEN="<personal onedata token>" -e ONECLIENT_PROVIDER_HOST="<nearest onedata provider>" -it <container name> bash -lc "do_sims_onedata.py -j <procs> <other ARTI do_* params>"